Dosage Form: injection, solution

 EQUIPMENT NECESSARY TO MAINTAIN A PATENT AIRWAY SHOULD BE IMMEDIATELY AVAILABLE PRIOR TO INTRAVENOUS ADMINISTRATION OF LORAZEPAM (see WARNINGS).

 Status epilepticus is a potentially life-threatening condition associated with a high risk of permanent neurological impairment, if inadequately treated.
 The treatment of status, however, requires far more than the administration of an anticonvulsant agent.
 It involves observation and management of all parameters critical to maintaining vital function and the capacity to provide support of those functions as required.
 Ventilatory support must be readily available.
 The use of benzodiazepines, like Lorazepam Injection, is ordinarily only an initial step of a complex and sustained intervention which may require additional interventions, (e.g., concomitant intravenous administration of phenytoin).
 Because status epilepticus may result from a correctable acute cause such as hypoglycemia, hyponatremia, or other metabolic or toxic derangement, such an abnormality must be immediately sought and corrected.
 Furthermore, patients who are susceptible to further seizure episodes should receive adequate maintenance antiepileptic therapy.

-IM lorazepam is not preferred in the treatment of status epilepticus because therapeutic lorazepam levels may not be reached as quickly as with IV administration.
-However, when an intravenous port is not available, the IM route may prove useful (see CLINICAL PHARMACOLOGY, Pharmacokinetics and Metabolism).PEDIATRIC
+Intramuscular lorazepam is not preferred in the treatment of status epilepticus because therapeutic lorazepam levels may not be reached as quickly as with intravenous administration.
+However, when an intravenous port is not available, the intramuscular route may prove useful (see CLINICAL PHARMACOLOGY: Pharmacokinetics and Metabolism).Pediatric

 The safety of lorazepam in pediatric patients has not been established.